 This section might have additional lines if you have other add-ons already installed.
 Just add the collective.xdv on a separate line, like this:

 eggs = Plone collective.xdv [Zope2.10]

-Note that there is no need to add a ZCML slug as collective.xdv uses z3c.autoinclude to configure itself automatically.
+Note that there is no need to add a zcml slug as collective.xdv uses z3c.autoinclude.

 You will see output similar to this:

-If everything went according to plan, you now have collective.xdv installed.
+If everything went according to plan, we now have collective.xdv installed.
 Time to start Plone and activate it for our site.

 - Enabled yes/no